-There’s no dearth of ecommerce platforms that can fulfill almost every single need of ours.
-With the ecommerce boom, came a slew of online platforms trying to capitalize on the growing trend of online shopping.
+There’s no dearth of eCommerce platforms that can fulfill almost every single need of ours.
+With the eCommerce boom, came a slew of online platforms trying to capitalize on the growing trend of online shopping.
 Offering people everything they need in a moment’s time, just a click away.
 This created a number of competitors in the electronic commerce industry.
 There are multiple advantages of each and every online platform meant for e-commerce.
 But when choosing the best out of them or the one suitable for your needs, you need to think about each one of their features that are appropriate for your needs and would fit perfectly for the kind of business you are setting up.
-For making the right choice regarding the ecommerce platform suitable for us, we need to have a holistic view and weigh the pros and cons of some of the best players in this category.
-Let us see some such platforms and analyse to help us make an informed decision.
+For making the right choice regarding the eCommerce platform suitable for us, we need to have a holistic view and weigh the pros and cons of some of the best players in this category.
+Let us see some such platforms and analyze them to help us make an informed decision.

 - Shopify – a very easy to use platform.
 It has a quick set-up, an user friendly interface, great support services and they provide hosting as well.
 You can customise your store with free or paid themes available through their theme store.
 You also have the option of printful’s live shipping rates.
 You can enable them for free if you are an advanced plan user of Shopify, but it also works with other Shopify plans of you contact their customer support.
 It’s also an easy to use platform for YouTubers.
 They have a recurring subscription fee.
 To summarise,